chris-misa/mace/mace_mod/README.md

 # insmod mace.ko
 ```

-Make sure sysfs is mounted.
-(Here we assume it is mounted at `/sys`).
+## Mace sysfs Interface

-The MACE interface is found at `/sys/kernel/mace/`.
-Each available file is described below.
+The MACE interface is found at `/sys/kernel/mace/` assuming sysfs is mounted at `/sys`.
+The knobs are described below.

+Since containers tend to have sysfs mounted read-only, you might need to
+bind mount the mace control directory into your container.
+Since mace
+is actively namespace aware, calls from the container to these knobs will
+still be interpreted relative to the container's network namespace.

+* `mace_on`

+Writing a non-zero value to this file enables mace for the current network
+namespace.
+Writing a zero disables mace.
+Reading shows status of current
+network namespace.

 * `latencies_ns`

 Reading from here shows all ingress and egress latencies found in the buffer.
-Writting to here clears the latency buffer.
+Writting any value to here clears the latency buffer.